Surface Functional Renormalization Group for Layered Quantum Materials: Introduction

 One of the most studied models of strongly correlated electrons in condensed matter physics is the two-dimensional Hubbard model~\cite{hubbard1963electron}.
 Although being an extremely simplified model, it is believed to capture the essence of the pairing mechanism relevant for high-$T_\mathrm{c}$ cuprate superconductors~\cite{anderson1987resonating, emery1987theory, arovas2022hubbard}.
 But, even on the level of model physics, obtaining an unbiased characterization of the different regimes at play remains a difficult challenge.
 Among many other highly developed methods~\cite{qin2020absence, schafer2021tracking, arovas2022hubbard, qin2022hubbard}, one promising contender at small to intermediate interaction strengths is the functional renormalization group (FRG)~\cite{wetterich1993exact, morris1994exact}.
 Formulated as a diagrammatic technique taking all interchannel feedback into account while successively integrating out the high-energy degrees of freedom, it provides robust and unbiased characterization of ordering tendencies~\cite{salmhofer2001fermionic, metzner2012functional, wang2012functional, platt2013functional, kennes2018strong, classen2019competing, dupuis2021nonperturbative}.

-While studies of multi-orbital or spin-orbit coupled models with FRG have been extensively carried out~\cite{platt2013functional, kiesel2013unconventional, delapena2018competing_PHD, klett2021from, klebl2022moire, qin2022functional, klebl2022competition, beyer2023rashba, he2023superconductivity, profe2024kagome, profe2024magic, fischer2025theory, beck2025kekule, durrnagel2025altermagnetic, guo2025angle}, performing FRG simulations even in simple, periodic three-dimensional systems remains a numerical challenge~\cite{ehrlich2020functional, profe2024competition, bigi2024pomeranchuk}.
+While studies of multi-orbital or spin-orbit coupled models with FRG have been extensively carried out~\cite{platt2013functional, kiesel2013unconventional, delapena2018competing_PHD, klett2021from, klebl2022moire, qin2022functional, klebl2022competition, beyer2023rashba, he2023superconductivity, profe2024kagome, profe2024magic, fischer2025theory, beck2026kekule, durrnagel2025altermagnetic, guo2025angle}, performing FRG simulations even in simple, periodic three-dimensional systems remains a numerical challenge~\cite{ehrlich2020functional, profe2024competition, bigi2024pomeranchuk}.
 Fortunately, electron-electron interactions are often dominant within a single layer~\cite{lee2007high} at interfaces or on the surface in the case of topological three-dimensional systems~\cite{rachel2018interacting} or intralayer physics is only weakly perturbed by interlayer coulings, such as in some van der Waals heterostructures.
 Therefore, it is a promising simplification to study how electron-electron interactions within a single two-dimensional layer (or surface) can induce strongly correlated phases when the kinetic part of the Hamiltonian is three-dimensional.

 Here, we develop a variant of momentum space FRG that treats the renormalization of interactions on a surface or a single layer, embedded in a three dimensional system.
 We call this variant `surface FRG' in the follwing.
-We apply this method to a three-dimensional Su-Schrieffer-Heeger (SSH) model~\cite{su1979solitons}: \Cref{fig:sketch} illustrates the stack of square lattice layers coupled with alternating hoppings in out-of-plane direction.
+This method efficiently captures intralayer interaction effects in an unbiased manner, allowing to study the consequences of three-dimensional embedding of quasi two-dimensional systems with significantly reduced numerical effort.
+We apply the `surface FRG'{} to a three-dimensional Su-Schrieffer-Heeger (SSH) model~\cite{su1979solitons}: \Cref{fig:sketch} illustrates the stack of square lattice layers coupled with alternating hoppings in out-of-plane direction.
 The surface layer (blue) exhibits an on-site Hubbard-$U$, while all other layers of the semi-infinite ``Hubbard-SSH''{} stack are non-interacting.
 Using surface FRG, we analyze the effects of electron-electron interactions in the surface layer.

 The rest of the paper is structured as follows: We first give an overview of the surface FRG method in \cref{sec:method}.
 Thereafter, we introduce the three-dimensional Hubbard-SSH model in greater detail (see \cref{sec:model}).
 The results of our surface FRG calculations are presented in \cref{sec:results}.